Jiří Melantrich of Aventino

 Jiří Melantrich of Aventino (Jiří Melantrich z Aventina; born Jiří Černý Rožďalovický; c.
-1511 in Rožďalovice - 19 November 1580 in Prague) was an important Czech Renaissance printer and publisher.
+1511 – 19 November 1580) was a Czech Renaissance printer and publisher.

 Melantrich lived in the 16th century, in a period considered one of the best for literature written in Czech until the 18th century.
 This fact made Melantrich one of the most important symbols of this language during the period of the Czech National Revival in the 19th century.
 The important Prague publishing company Melantrich, established in 1897, is named after him.
 Melantrich himself established a small printing workshop in Prague, which gradually became a company of European significance.
 The Melantrich's Bible, probably his most important book, was published five times between 1549 and 1577.
 He also published books about religion and morality for both Roman Catholic and Protestant readers.
 He published books of various genres, including the writings of Desiderius Erasmus, Czech Renaissance Humanism literature, poems in Latin, Czech and German, translations of the herbarium by Pietro Andrea Mattioli, handbooks and dictionaries, legal literature, books for free-time and also children literature.

-Melantrich was a member of the executive council of the Prague Old Town.
+Melantrich was a member of the executive council of the Old Town of Prague.
 In 1557, he received the title "of Aventino" and a coat-of-arms.
 During his lifetime, Melantrich was known as a person educated in the spirit of Renaissance Humanism, a Lutheran, who tolerated Roman Catholicism.

 From 1576, he collaborated with Daniel Adam of Veleslavín, an important Czech writer, who took over the printing workshop after Melantrich's death.